tiepdotme/samwize.com/_posts/2018-03-21-nested-uiviewcontrollers-using-container-views.markdown

 An alternative is to manage multiple views (not view controllers).

-When possible, you should NOT use container, if you are using simple views (not full blown view controller). _[Defines UIView vs UIViewController](https://stackoverflow.com/a/5789009/242682)._
+When possible, you should NOT use container, especially if you are using simple views (not full blown view controller). _[Defines UIView vs UIViewController](https://stackoverflow.com/a/5789009/242682)._

 ### Scenario: Nested View Controllers

-Let's discuss on a very common scenario where we use container to simple nest other view controllers.
+Let's discuss a very common scenario where we use container to simple nest other view controllers.

 If you use Xcode interface builder, you can easily drag a container view to the storyboard, and automatically a child view controller will be added onto the storyboard.